THEOplayer/documentation/how-to-guides/09-player/00-introduction.md

 # Introduction

 The Player API is the top-level API.
-This API exposes
+This API exposes:

 - basic functions to manipulate video playback, such as start and pause;
 - properties to check states and values, such as the playhead position;